 Airlines have their own "boarding priorities" – the order in which they will bump passengers if there are not enough volunteers for the overbooked flight.
-Some bump passengers with the lowest fares first, some bump the last passengers to check in, and some decide based on the status of passengers.
+Some bump passengers with the lowest fares first, some bump the last passengers to check in, and some decision based on the status of passengers.
 But there do are some ways to reduce the risk:

-1. Book the flight less likely to be overbooked.
+1. Book the flightless likely to be overbooked.